marcbreitung/maze-tiles/README.md

 ## Tiles

 Tiles list.
-Calculates a graph baesd on the walkable parts defined in a tile.
+Calculates a graph based on the walkable parts defined in a tile.

 ```javascript
 var tilesOptions = {'width': 3, 'height': 3};